populationgenomics/saige-tenk10k/README.md

 Outputs:

-* VCF file containing all retained common variants (one per chromosome) + corresponding index file (.csi)
+* VCF files containing all retained common variants (one per chromosome) + corresponding index files (`.csi`)
-* VCF file containing all retained rare variants (one per chromosome) + corresponding index file (.csi)
+* VCF files containing all retained rare variants (one per chromosome) + corresponding index files (`.csi`)
 * plink object for only 2,000 variants (minor allele count>20), after LD pruning - this is for the estimation of the variance ratio (VR plinks)

-Notes: SAIGE-QTL allows numeric chromosomes only, so both the bim and the vcf files are modified in this script to remove the 'chr' notation (so that e.g. 'chr1' becomes '1').
+Notes: SAIGE-QTL allows numeric chromosomes only, so both the bim and the VCF files are modified in this script to remove the 'chr' notation (so that e.g. 'chr1' becomes '1').

 ## Get sample covariates

-Script: get_sample_covariates.py
+Script: `get_sample_covariates.py`

 ## Gene expression preprocessing

-Script: get_anndata.py
+Script: `get_anndata.py`

 Inputs: